The Garden Grazer

 Ingredients for Vegan Italian Dressing

-For this recipe you'll blend together in a small high-speed blender:
+For this recipe, you'll blend together in a small high-speed blender:

 • Red wine vinegar

 • Hummus: I use my easy homemade Oil-Free Hummus for this recipe, but you can use plain store-bought hummus instead.
 This creates the luscious base for a creamy Italian dressing.
+(Or you can simply swap in about a tablespoon of tahini!)

 • Nutritional yeast: This adds a slightly cheesy, savory flavor to the dressing.
 Classic Italian dressing often includes parmesan cheese, so I use this instead for a dairy-free cheesy taste.